 Note: Preset calculations include Mean of Grades, Custom Weights, and Natural.
 For more details using preset calculations, see Grade Calculation in Moodle.

 This page describes the process of creating a custom grade formula.
 First you will assign ID values to columns in the gradebook (used to identify items in your formula), and then you will input the custom formula.

 To open the edit calculation page in Moodle:

-- Locate the item for which you would like to create a calculation, and under Actions (at far right), click Edit, and from the drop-down menu, select Edit Calculation.
+- Locate the item for which you would like to create a calculation.
+Under Actions (at far right), click Edit and from the drop-down menu, select Edit Settings.
 The Edit calculation page will open.

 Note: The Edit Calculation icon will only be available next to category totals, manually created grade items, and the Course total.

 To use existing grade items in a custom formula, you must first assign ID Numbers (short text labels), which are used as variables in the text of the formula.
 Columns are referenced in a formula by placing double square brackets ( [[...]] ) around the ID Number (e.g., a grade item with the ID Number "Quiz3" will be referred to as "[[Quiz3]]" in the formula).

-- On the Edit Calculation page, below the Calculation field, is a list of all grade items.
-In the text box provided, enter an ID number value for each grade item you want to use in the formula.
+- On the Edit grade items page, click expand all.
+In the text box under Grade, enter an ID number value for each grade item you want to use in the formula.
 Values can include text, spaces, and numbers, however short names are strongly recommended (i.e., "Quiz3", "Exam 1", etc.).